Jessica Wildman Katz is an interdisciplinary artist based in Highland Park, Michigan.

 Born and raised in the quasi-rural lakes area suburbs of Detroit…

 …Jessica is a self-proclaimed “lakebilly”.
-Her vocational training as a builder apprentice shifted her art practice from its initial focus in photography and video, to one rooted in labor and process.
+Her vocational training as a builder’s apprentice specializing in historic home restoration shifted her art practice from its initial focus in photography to one rooted in labor and process.
+Central to her work is a devotion to material poetics where she explores themes of transformation.
 She works with an amalgamation of forms that breach disciplinary margins.